Lipen/discrete-math-course/typst/lec-logic.typ

 #Block(color: teal)[
   _Natural deduction_ was invented by Gerhard Gentzen (1934) to formalize how mathematicians _actually_ reason.

-  *The key insight:* instead of many axioms, we have _rules_ for each logical connective.
+  *Core idea:* Instead of many axioms, we have _rules_ for each connective.
 ]

 #grid(